corrode/corrode.github.io/content/blog/prototyping/index.md

 ### Single Language for Everything

 To me, it's super nice to have a single language I know well and can use for all stages of a project.
-A language that I can learn and understand all the way down to the implementation of the standard library itself (simply by reading to the source code).
+A language that I can learn and understand all the way down to the implementation of the standard library itself (simply by reading the source code).
 Other languages are often written in C/C++, and it's hard to understand what's going on under the hood.

 ### Great Teaching Tool